Personal Financial Goals

-Short-term financial goals are objectives you set with a deadline of 1 year or less.
+This was me for several years until I set SMART, short-term financial goals with a deadline of 1 year or less.

 1) Read 1 personal finance book

 If you can read 2, 3 or 4, all the better!
 Depending on what knowledge you have about personal finance, 1 book can be life changing!

 I try to read a few personal finance books each year.